Heraldry Symbols & What They Mean

 The sphinx is more often used in crests than in coats of arms.

 A crest or coat or arms with the device of a spur on it was awarded to men who had done magnificent deeds.
 The spur could appear more ornate if it was winged, or the simpler device of a spur-rowel or spur-revel might be used.

-The staff is a common symbol of office or authority.
+In heraldry, the staff is a common symbol of office or authority.